telpirion/MyHerodotus/Week1/README.md

 ## Firestore

-Updating array fields in Firestore is hard.
+<<Unhappy>> Updating array fields in Firestore is hard.
 Too hard.
 Go doesn't support the `arrayUnion` operation in Firestore :/

+Switched to SubCollection of document

+## Deploying Gemma model from Model Garden

+<<Unhappy>> Try 1: tried deployment from Pantheon.
+I don't think it worked ... :/

+The activity bar in Pantheon says that something is happening, but that's the only indication I have that a Gemma model is being deployed.

+I'm going to use Gemini 1.5 Flash to continue prototyping.